antoniodcorrea/components/README.md

        {children}
      </svg>

+To import svgs the library `react-scripts` is needed

 #### SvgIcon wrapper component

 A different solution would be to pass the SVG as children within a `SvgIcon` wrapper component, and inside it add the style with `React.cloneElement`.